 Castillo de Perelada Gran Claustro

-Situated in the Ampurdan-Costa Brava region north of Penedes, Castillo de Perelada has been producing excellent Cavas since it was founded by Miguel Mateu Pla in 1925.
+Situated in the Ampurdan-Costa Brava region north of Penedes, Castillo de Perelada has produced excellent Cavas since Miguel Mateu Pla founded it in 1925.
 Today, the majority of their wines are made in a state-of-the-art winery in Vilafranca del Penedes, the notable exception being the house’s prestige cuvee – Gran Claustro.
-This remarkable sparkling wine continues to be made in the historic property of Castillo Perelada and was served to Dwight D. Eisenhower in 1959.
-It is simply one of the finest Cava’s around, bursting with smoky, creamy, apple and pear flavors – delicious.
+This remarkable sparkling wine continued to be made in the historic property of Castillo Perelada and was served to Dwight D. Eisenhower in 1959.
+It is merely one of the finest Cava’s around, bursting with smoky, creamy, apple, and pear flavors – delicious.

 Gran Codorniu Gran Reserva Chardonnay

-One of the region’s oldest firms, Codorniu was founded by Don Josep Raventos and today continues to make a consistent range of high-quality Cavas.
-Indeed, considering the massive volumes released by Codorniu, the consistency of quality and style is remarkable, and yet their Cavas represent tremendous value.
-Their proudest achievement, however, is the newly released Gran Codorniu Chardonnay, a testament to how well this once controversial variety can grow in Catalunya if subject to the right terroir.
-It is a brilliant Cava, displaying a purity of fruit, freshness, and elegance that is rare even among the best Cava producers.
-One for that very special occasion.
+One of the region’s oldest firms, Codorniu, was founded by Don Josep Raventos and today continues to make a consistent range of high-quality Cavas.
+Indeed, considering the massive volumes released by Codorniu, the consistency of quality and style is remarkable, yet their Cavas represent tremendous value.
+However, their proudest achievement is the newly released Gran Codorniu Chardonnay, a testament to how well this once controversial variety can grow in Catalunya if subject to the right terroir.
+It is a brilliant Cava, displaying purity of fruit, freshness, and elegance rare even among the best Cava producers.
+One for that exceptional occasion.